bouchardi/isabellebouchard/README.md

 - 👋 Hi, I’m @isabellebouchard
 - 👀 I’m interested in all things data related.
-- 🌱 I’m currently working at ChrysaLabs.
+- 🌱 I’m currently working at Osedea.

 <!---
 isabellebouchard/isabellebouchard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.